Cornell

 CMCM is usually conducted in November -- the exact schedule

-for the current year is posted below.
+for the current year will be posted below.

 Two to four winning teams are then selected to represent Cornell